WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ### How do I securely upgrade Wasabi?

 You can download the software build for the different operating systems on the main [website](https://wasabiwallet.io) or better over [Tor](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
-Make sure you also download the signatures of the build and verify them for [Adam Ficsor's public key](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
+Make sure you also download the signatures of the build and verify them for [zkSNACKs' public key](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
 For step by step instructions, follow [this guide](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/Guides/InstallInstructions.md) or [see this video](https://youtu.be/DUc9A76rwX4).
 :::